This first article appears in the

 will naturally follow.
 In essence, sacred space is being held

 for these other forces.
-This is more that can be physically
+This is more than can be physically

-seen, touched or healed, and is something beyond our knowing
+seen, touched or healed.
+It is something beyond our

 This now brings the opportunity to use these gifts, apply